rust-lang/rustc-dev-guide/src/ty.md

 would've been reported earlier in the compilation, not locally.
 In that case, you can create a "delayed bug" with [`delayed_bug`] or [`span_delayed_bug`].
-This will make a note that you expect compilation to yield an error -- if however compilation should succeed, then it will trigger a compiler bug report.
+This will make a note that you expect compilation to yield an error -- if, however, compilation should succeed, then it will trigger a compiler bug report.

 [`delayed_bug`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_errors/struct.DiagCtxt.html#method.delayed_bug